stat545ubc-2023/assignment-b3-Weiya818/README.md

 The Vancouver Trees Explorer App offers several interesting features designed for a better user experience!

-**Histogram Visualization**
-- Users can generate histograms for different tree species and numeric variables.
-- Users can also adjust the bin width for a customized histogram.

-**Scatter Plot**
-- Explore relationships between two selected numeric variables using scatter plots.
+**Dropdown Menu **
+- This is a feature that creates a dropdown menu for the user to select the tree species for the histogram or the variable of the x and y axis for the scatter plot.

+**Slider Interface**
+- This is a feature that provides users with a slider interface that allows them to select a bin width within a specified range for the histogram.

 **Data Table**
 - View detailed information about selected tree species, utilizing a dynamic data table that updates based on user selections.